johnpeck/tcladu/README.markdown

 ## Demonstration ##

-Let's say you've downloaded a release binary from [Sourceforge](https://tcladu.sourceforge.io), and you have a few (two) ADU100s connected.
-You also need permissions to access the device, but let's say you have those.
+Let's say you've downloaded a release binary, and you have an ADU100 connected.
+You also need permissions to access the device, but let's say you have that.

 <pre><code>
 <b>johnpeck@darkstar:~/Downloads $</b> tar xzvf tcladu-1.1.3-linux-x64.tar.gz